AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 Under "Configure Security Settings," leave the defaults.

 Under "configure security groups," select the group called "csg-jsapps-containers."
-Create a new target group for the HTTPS protocol and make a note of the name you give it.
 Skip registering targets for now.
 ECS will register them for us.

 For routing, choose "existing target group" and select the root http target grout you created in the previous step.
 Leave the other fields on their defaults.
 Then, click through to the end.
-We'll add targets once we start the service.

 ## Step 7: Add Target Groups to Load Balancer